-Legal action on dismissal often concerns disputes on summary dismissal, dismissal during illness, dismissal due to unsatisfactory performance, or a noncompetition clause or non-solicitation clause.
-The employment lawyer at AMS Attorneys has a great deal of experience in these types of cases, acting both for employers and employees.
-The AMS lawyer can also offer advice on the amount of severance pay at termination of the employment contract, which is calculated based on the rules of the transitional severance payment.
+Legal action on dismissal often concerns disputes on summary dismissal, dismissal during illness, dismissal due to unsatisfactory performance, or a non-competition clause or non-solicitation clause.
+AMS has a great deal of experience in these types of cases, acting either for an employer or an employee.
+We also advise on the amount of severance pay at termination of an employment contract based on the rules of the transitional severance payment.

-The AMS attorney also counsels larger and smaller companies for restructuring.
+We also regularly advise large and smaller companies as employers on restructuring.
 Restructuring or reorganization may involve collective dismissal (also called: mass layoff).
-Not only on how the restructuring shall be implemented, but also on the contents of a possible redundancy plan.
-On the other hand, our employment lawyers often act for employees who are dismissed during restructuring.
-Because our attorneys often act both for employers as for employees, they are very capable, without tunnel vision, to counsel in all employment law issues.
+We advise not only on how the restructuring will be implemented, but also on the contents of a possible redundancy plan.
+In addition, we often act for employees who are dismissed during restructuring.
+Because our employment attorneys often act for either employers or for employees, we are able, without tunnel vision, to advise in all employment law related issues.

-The employment law attorneys from our law firm regularly counsel their clients on the contents of employment contracts.
-For example, they often draft employment contracts that the employer can then apply in his company.
-Furthermore, our lawyers advise their clients on all other issues related to employment law, such as the mandatory works council and the dismissal of company directors (managing directors).
-Several clients ask our employment lawyer to conduct an annual audit to see whether the employment contracts are still up-to-date.
-Also, by instruction of his clients, the employment lawyer regularly drafts special employment contracts, such as an employment contract for a managing director-major shareholder or for an expat.
+We regularly advise corporates on the contents of employment contracts that a corporate as employer can then apply in the company.
+Our lawyers also advise corporates on all other issues related to employment law, such as a mandatory works council and the dismissal of company directors (managing directors).
+In addition, we conduct annual audits to see whether a company’s employment contracts are still up-to-date with current changes in Dutch legislation and, when instructed, draft special employment contracts, such as an employment contract for a managing director-major shareholder or for an expat.